What is the Creative Village?

 Will there be a chance for members of the community to ask questions and/or provide input?

 The City has already benefitted from considerable community input in helping to craft the overall vision for the Creative Village.
-Throughout the past five years, Parramore residents and leaders from the digital media industry have participated in neighborhood open houses, workshops and other interactive sessions designed to make sure everyone plays a part in shaping this residential and business district of Downtown Orlando.
+Throughout the past several years, Parramore residents and leaders from the digital media industry have participated in neighborhood open houses, workshops and other interactive sessions designed to make sure everyone plays a part in shaping this residential and business district of Downtown Orlando.
 That collaboration was essential in creating the broad vision for the Creative Village, which will guide the developer as they make plans for the project.